Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Colorado State's games this year have not hit the over yet in three opportunities.

-- The Rams collect 369 yards per game, just 15.4 more than the 353.6 the Spartans give up per matchup.
+- The Rams collect 369 yards per game, just 15.4 more than the 353.6 the Spartans give up per outing.

-- Colorado State is 0-1 against the spread and 0-2 overall when the team totals over 353.6 yards.
+- When Colorado State totals more than 353.6 yards, the team is 0-1 against the spread and 0-2 overall.

-- The Rams have turned the ball over two more times (5 total) than the Spartans have forced a turnover (3) this season.
+- This year, the Rams have turned the ball over five times, two more than the Spartans' takeaways (3).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.